bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

 **Partial** - Instead of one big object, we can create and manage state slices separately.
 Initialize it, update it without thinking about other slices.

-**Isolated** - WIth reusable logic, you want to make sure that two slice namespaces never collide.
+**Isolated** - WIth reusable logic, you need to make sure that two slice namespaces never collide.
+Else using hooks will be very hard, because you need to know its internal details.

+Good for hooks.
+But also good for groupby feature within a component - each feature can manage their own state without worrying.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjMyMDYwMTM5LC0xNDgwNDMwMzYxLDEzMD
-I4ODA4MjddfQ==
+eyJoaXN0b3J5IjpbLTE1NjY2NDQ2MjIsLTE0ODA0MzAzNjEsMT
+MwMjg4MDgyN119
 -->